-For the FSF reform to have a large enough impact to cause some private schools to close, student enrollment decisions must be responsive to the funding increase.
-To establish that demand appears responsive, we compare how enrollments changed at public schools that received money under the reform (relative "winners") and public schools that did not (relative "losers").
-This differential change in enrollments across public schools is the policy's total effect on enrollment, which combines students switching between two public schools, students switching from a still-open private school to a public school, and students switching from a newly-closed private school to a public school.
+We start by estimating the reform's total effect on public school enrollments by comparing how enrollments changed at public schools that received money under the reform (relative "winners") with public schools that did not (relative "losers").
+This differential change in enrollments across public schools combines students switching between two public schools, students switching from a still-open private school to a public school, and students switching from a newly-closed private school to a public school.
 Later we will break down the policy's total effect into the direct and indirect effects.